RESEARCH AWARD TINNITUS & HEARING: DEADLINE EXTENDED

-The countdown is on: The application deadline for the 5th Research Award Tinnitus & Hearing 2023 has been extended and ends on September 30, 2023.
+Applications for the 6th Tinnitus & Hearing Research Prize 2024 can be submitted.
 For more info on the criteria, see Our Funding Guidelines.

 Since 2019, the German Foundation Tinnitus and Hearing Charité has awarded its “Research Prize Tinnitus & Hearing” once a year.
 The aim is to recognize innovative approaches to research on tinnitus and other hearing disorders and to publicize the work of younger scientists in particular.
 Specifically, outstanding achievements in the field of causal research, early detection and therapy of tinnitus and hearing impairment are honored.